briandconnelly/BEACONToolkit/csv/doc/csv.md

     setwd('~/BEACONToolkit/csv/data')

 Don't worry too much about the `~/` in the path, it is a Unix way of addressing relative directories.
 If you're using Windows, you may run into a few gotchas with directories.
 The easiest way to get around all of them is to always use full paths (i.e., ignoring the `~/`) and always use forward slashes instead of backslashes.
 For example, if your data was located in `C:\MyFiles\BEACONToolkit\csv\data` you should instead type:

     setwd('C:/MyFiles/BEACONToolkit/csv/data')

 Now that we have set R's working directory, we can ask R what files are in there using the `list.files` function.
-R is not meant to be a repleacement for the terminal or file browser, but this quick way of viewing the contects of a directory is helpful when you forget the exact name of the file you want to load.
+R is not meant to be a replacement for the terminal or file browser, but this quick way of viewing the contents of a directory is helpful when you forget the exact name of the file you want to load.
 If we run this function with our working directory set to the `BEACONToolkit/csv/data` directory, we should see our two example datasets: